dbgate/dbgate.github.io/_docs/env-variables.md

 ### Examples
 * ~*, widgets/database - all permissions are revoked, only database widget is visible
 * ~widgets/*, widgets/database - all widget permissions are revoked, only database widget is visible
+* ~/connections/*, connections/con1 - all connections except from con1 are hidden and disabled

 ### Permission list
 * settings/change - allows change settings